George Odum

-George Odum (born November 3, 1993) is an American football safety and special teamer for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Central Arkansas before signing with the Indianapolis Colts as an undrafted free agent in 2018.
-Odum was named to the 2020 and 2022 All-Pro Team for his special team play.
+George Odum (born November 3, 1993) is an American professional football safety and special teamer for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Central Arkansas Bears before signing with the Indianapolis Colts as an undrafted free agent in 2018.
+Odum was named to the 2020 and 2022 All-Pro Team as a special teamer.

-Early life and high school
+Early life

-Odum was born and raised in Millington, Tennessee and attended Millington Central High School, where he was a star athlete both in football and track.
+Odum was born and raised in Millington, Tennessee, and attended Millington Central High School, where he was a star athlete both in football and track.
 As a senior, he was an All-Region selection at defensive back and punt returner and participated in the 2012 Tennessee vs. Kentucky National Guard and AutoZone Liberty Bowl All-Star Games.

 College career

-Odum played five seasons for the Bears, redshirting his true freshman season.
+Odum played five seasons for the Central Arkansas Bears, redshirting his true freshman season.
 He played both linebacker and safety and finished fourth in school history with 350 career tackles.
 He was named first-team All-Southland Conference after making 86 tackles (58 solo), 7.5 tackles for loss, 2.5 sacks, four passes defensed, one interception (returned for a touchdown), four forced fumbles, two fumble recoveries and two blocked kick.
-As a senior, Odum led the Bears in tackles and was named Southland Conference Defensive Player of the Year and a consensus All-America selection after recording 120 tackles (78 solo), 8.0 tackles for loss, 4.0 sacks, two passes defensed, and one forced fumble.
+As a senior, Odum led the Bears in tackles and was named Southland Defensive Player of the Year and a consensus All-America selection after recording 120 tackles (78 solo), 8.0 tackles for loss, 4.0 sacks, two passes defensed, and one forced fumble.